-Paul Seeley is a senior associate in the Business Trial Practice Group in the Firm’s Los Angeles office and has been practicing since 2007.
+Paul Seeley is a partner in the Business Trial Practice Group in the firm’s Los Angeles office and has been practicing since 2007.

 Areas of Practice

 A large part of Paul's practice focuses on the trial or resolution of real estate and corporate disputes.
 He represents clients in real estate disputes, including:

 - Title and easement disputes, including quiet title and/or fraudulent deed litigation,